This is the featured image of the Generate Awesome Hi-Hats with Hats by AudioThing blog article.

 ~Hi-hat 2 with effects

-In the end, let us hear how these two hi-hat loops sound together with the rest of the elements in the mix.
+In the end, let us hear how these two hi-hat loops sound together with the other elements in the mix.

 ~Full mix